arixmkii/qcw/README.md

 * for WSL2 based tools - `<path-to-extract>\lima\bin\bundle-wsl`
 * for Git packaged tools (assuming default installation) - `C:\Program Files\Git\usr\bin`

-Git tools support only WSL2 template.
-For QEMU support it is mandatory to use WSL2 tooling.

 Only 2 templates - `default` and `experimental/wsl2` has been tested to work.
 Others are considered unsupported.

 #### QEMU machine `default`